log0div0/coro/README.md

 });
 ```

-- Go on - error codes.
-Yes, it's a problem, because we can not using exception mechanism.
+- Error codes.
+Yes, it's a problem, because we can't use an exception mechanism.
 With exceptions we can use RAII idiom to manage resources easily.
 With error codes you can forget about this feature.
-Moreover error codes are just numbers while in exceptions we can hold any kind of information: text description, backtrace, number of line of code, timestamp, etc.
+Moreover error codes are just numbers while in exceptions we can store any kind of information: text descriptions, backtraces, numbers of lines of code, timestamps, etc.
-- When a handler is called, there is no stack at all (I mean it will not be the same as before asynchronous operation is initialized).
+- When a handler is called, there is no stack at all (it will be changed after an asynchronous operation is initialized).
 If there is no stack - we need to hold our variables somewhere else.
-Moreover we will have no idea from where handler was called while debugging the program.
+Moreover we have no idea from where handler has been called while debugging the program.

-## How it should look like?
+## How should it look like?

 I like this code: